-I was so removed from reality at that point that I no longer knew I had done mushrooms.
+I was so removed from reality at that point, I no longer knew I had done mushrooms.
 I had no idea I'd done drugs.
-It was so intense that there was no discernible difference for me between being awake and being asleep.
-I was still in the room, the walls were still melting, I was still alive, and dead and in hell.
-The only thing that made me realize later on that I'd been asleep was when I woke up and got onto my knees and started screaming, the person I was with rolled her eyes and said, "I thought we were through with this."
-Eventually, it kind of wore off and I came back to reality.
-The trip started at around 7 PM, and I woke up at 8 AM, and it was finally over.
+It was so intense that there was no discernable difference for me between being awake and being asleep.
+I was still in the room, the walls were still melting, I was still alive and dead and in hell.
+The only thing that made me realize later on that I'd been asleep was that when I woke up and got onto my knees and started screaming, the person I was with rolled her eyes and said "I thought we were through this."
+Eventually it kind of wore off and I came back to reality.
+The trip had started at around 7 PM and I woke up at 8 in the morning and it was finally over.
 It had never occurred to me that it would stop.
-As you can imagine, when you've been told you've been damned for all eternity, it's surprising when you wake up, and you're OK.
+As you can imagine, when you've been told you've been damned for all eternity, it's surprising when you wake up and you're OK.
 I was shaken for the rest of the trip and for six months after.
 I was having panic attacks and waking up in the night and leaving crowded places.
-It diminished my enthusiasm for mushrooms.
+It diminished my enthusiasm for mushrooms.—Ted*, 38, Vancouver

 —Claire*, 26, Toronto